Specialist R&D Tax & Grant Funding Advisors

 • The total core expenditure incurred in the UK.

-• Statements that show your core expenditure, broken down by category and by UK and non-UK spending.
+• Statements showing your core expenditure broken down by category and by UK and non-UK spending.

-• A profit and loss account for each animation programme produced (each programme needs to be reported to HMRC as a separate trade).
+• A profit and loss account for each animation programme produced, as they each need to be reported as a separate trade.

 • You’ll need to calculate if your animation programme has made a profit or a loss and determine whether your ATR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.